hilkeheremans/redux-persist-seamless-immutable/README.md

 ## Credits

 The transformation is based on comments over at `https://github.com/rt2zz/redux-persist/issues/133`.
 Thanks to @josev55 and @robclouth.
+Also kind thanks to @aaronisme and @tasos14 for their contributions!